Energy dome: Merchandise

-During the COVID-19 pandemic (2020) a PPE version was available for sale with an attached face shield.
+During the COVID-19 pandemic (2020), a PPE version was available for sale with an attached face shield.

-Promotional uses
+Blue domes

-2010 Blue Domes
+Dark blue domes were used for Devo's shows on the Nike-sponsored Run Hit Wonder race/concert in 2004.

-On February 22, 2010 at an appearance during the 2010 Winter Olympics in Whistler, British Columbia, blue domes were distributed to the audience and worn on stage.
+Cyan blue domes were introduced in 2010 to promote Something for Everybody, Devo's ninth studio album.
+On February 22, 2010, at an appearance during the 2010 Winter Olympics in Whistler, British Columbia, blue domes were distributed to the audience and worn on stage.
 Blue domes were later put on sale in April 2010.
-The new color for the domes was selected through an online survey and focus group testing as part of the marketing campaign to promote Something for Everybody, Devo's ninth studio album.
-The newest edition of the domes are cyan, while the 2004 domes are a dark blue.

 Mythology

 According to Gerald Casale on the Devo website:

 It was designed according to ancient ziggurat mound proportions used in votive worship.
 Like the mounds it collects energy and recirculates it.
 In this case the Dome collects the Orgone energy that escapes from the crown of the human head and pushes it back into the Medulla Oblongata for increased mental energy.
 It's very important that you use the foam insert...or better yet, get a plastic hardhat liner, adjust it to your head size and affix it with duct tape or Super Glue to the inside of the Dome.
 This allows the Dome to "float" just above the cranium and thus do its job.
 Unfortunately, sans foam insert or hardhat liner, the recirculation of energy WILL NOT occur.

 Devo claimed that their iconic energy dome design was used to recycle the wasted orgone energy that flows from a person's head.
 Devo co-founder Mark Mothersbaugh has said:

 We did the red energy dome, which was useful—besides being an icon—it was a useful icon.
 You probably know this very well, but your orgone energy goes out the top of your head and it dissipates out the top, but if you wear an energy dome it recycles that energy.
 It comes back down and showers back down on you and, among other things, you remain manly, shall we say, for maybe another 150 years of your life, probably.
 I think that's a safe prediction to say that energy domes—if you wore them constantly, night and day—which I don't do, but there are people out there who do, not too many of them but there are some.
 We get e-mails from them, so we know they're out there, those people will probably live about an extra 150 years because of all that orgone energy that they're saving and not wasting away.

 Casale stated that ornamentation in his childhood school St. Patrick School in Kent, Ohio, inspired their creation.